Sk3pz/calc_lib/README.md

 * Solving for multiple variables (such as `x + y = 4` `2x + 2y = 8` will result in `x = 2` `y = 2`)

-### Planned changes

-* Error system rework to allow for errors that the user can handle (represent errors as an enum instead of a String)

 ### Default functions
 accessed with `Functions::default();`
 * `log(base, value)`